What does the mediator need to consider?

 In mediation tasks, there is always the two-way dynamic relationship between the input (text in Language A such as a video, an audio extract, a newspaper article etc.) and the output (oral or written text/product in Language B) which is dependent upon the context of situation set by the task (task requirements).

-- the source (input) and target (output) text-type or genre (e.g., an email, a leaflet, a report, a formal letter, an announcement at the airport, a news bulletin etc.); what are the characteristics of a radio show and how someone could transfer this information to a newspaper article, or how the information taken from a poster could be presented in an e-mail or how the content of a movie could become a podcast discussion?
+- the source and target text: What type of texts are involved?
+For example, what are the characteristics of a radio show and how can one transfer information from a radio show to a newspaper article?
+How can the information taken from a poster be presented in an e-mail or the content of a movie become a podcast discussion?

-- the relationship between interlocutors (between friends, from a student to his/her teacher etc.); What is the level of formality according to the addressees?
+- the people involved: Who are the interlocutors?
+What is the relationship between them?
+What is the level of formality according to the audience?

-- the purpose for which they communicate.
-The mediator produces a text which may: inform, clarify, explain, analyse in detail, present, promote, urge, suggest etc.
+- the goal of the communicative event: What is the communicative purpose set by the context?
+The mediator produces a text which may: inform, clarify, explain, analyze in detail, present, promote, urge, suggest etc.

 - the source and target language(s)/cultures: What are the languages involved?
 The way we express politeness, irritation, friendliness, formality, discomfort etc. might vary significantly from one language to another.